invaded East Prussia - The Russian offensive

 now St Petersburg again).
 The Duma or parliament refused

-to obey the Czar's order of dissolution on the 11th, next
+to obey the Czar's order of dissolution on the 11th,

-House of Romanov ended with the arrest
+days later, the House of Romanov ended with the arrest

 of the Czar and his family.
 The revolution then became a

-the next few months, Alexander Kerensky emerged as the leader of a moderate
+the next few months, Alexander Kerensky emerged as the

-eight months later in
+government until its downfall eight months later in

 - After years in exile, Lenin, the future ruler

 of Soviet Russia was allowed by the Germans to return

 home from Switzerland, travelling through Germany in a

 Stalin and from the United States by Leon Trotsky.
 The

 Bolsheviks prepared to continue the Russian Revolution.

 - While the Bolshevik 'Soviets' pressed for peace with

 Germany and Austria, the provisional Russian government

 remained committed to pursuing the war on the side of

 the Allies.
 Alexander Kerensky, now appointed Minister

 of War, prepared for an offensive in July under the

 650t, 4-45cm tt and 4 drop collars, 1-6.3cm).
 Sailing

-from the Gulf of Finland in
+from the Gulf of Finland in mid-May with other Russian

-submarines for operations off the Swedish coast, 'Bars' was lost, probably near Norrkopping to the south of
+was lost, probably near Norrkopping to the south of

 Stockholm.
 The cause may have been mines or German depth

 charge attack on the 28th.
 Russian sources suggest she

-date (the 21st) by a Russian destroyer off the Russian island of
+date (the 21st) by a Russian destroyer off the Russian

-c 11th/14th June - Russian submarine
+11th/14th June - Russian submarine 'LVITSA'

-650t, 4-45.7cm tt and 4 drop collars, 1-6.3cm).
+1-6.3cm).
 As British submarines concentrated on

 reconnaissance patrols off the Baltic coast and in the

 Gulf of Riga to forestall German moves towards

 against the now well-protected Swedish ore convoys.

 'Lvitsa', sister to 'Bars' lost in late May, went

 missing at this time.
 She may have gone down to German

 14th to the south of Gotland.

-On the 1st, Russian Gen Brusilov launched the Kerensky
+the 1st, Russian Gen Brusilov launched the Kerensky

 Offensive into Galicia, but with little chance of

 success.
 Workers' and Soldiers' Soviets controlled many

 army units and discipline broke down.
-However the
+However the attack

-including Poles, Finns and Siberians.
+Poles, Finns and Siberians.
 The Russian Eleventh,

 Seventh and Eighth Armies with some 40 understrength

 thousands of Russians deserting, the Front crumbled.